sschwantler/BitcoinGoldTrendAnalysis/README.md

 # Trend Analysis of Bitcoin and Classical Asset Prices: A Comparative Study

+This project focuses on the analysis and comparison of trends in three major asset prices, namely gold, bitcoin, and the Dow Jones Index.
+The study aims to provide valuable insights into the behavior of these different asset classes and their interrelationships within the financial markets.

+The project sources data from three distinct sources and employs various data manipulation techniques to process and aggregate the data.
+This data is then visualized using plots to facilitate the comparison of trends over time.
+The aggregated data is ultimately exported as a CSV file, which can be used for further analysis or integration into other tools or systems.

+By analyzing the trends of these asset prices, we can gain a deeper understanding of their market dynamics and identify patterns that may be useful in predicting future trends.
+This knowledge can assist in portfolio management decisions and guide investment strategies.
+Additionally, the comparative nature of this study may provide insights into the relative performance of these asset classes under different market conditions, thereby helping investors diversify their portfolios and mitigate risks.

+Overall, this project represents a valuable contribution to the field of financial analysis and provides a framework for further exploration of the interrelationships between different asset classes.

 ## Reused data
 File naming for reused data:
 `<description>_v<versionNo>_<Access date YYYYMMDD>`